Policies & Procedures that Guide OEOD Complaint Resolution Processes

 - UCI Policy on Conflicts of Interest Created by Consensual Relationships

-- UCI Student Adjudication Model for Sex Offenses and Sexual Harassment
+- UCI Guidelines on Sexual Violence and Sexual Harassment

-- UCI Sexual Harassment and Sex Offense Investigation and Adjudication Framework for
+- UCI Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework

 UC Systemwide Policies